rogorido/sistercities/sistercities.md

 ## Scales

 But: how can we modify colors and legend?
 The so-called `scales` are your friend.
 Citing the ggplot2 book: "scales control the mapping from data to aesthetics.
 They take your data and turn it into something that you can see, like size, colour, position or shape".
 And at the same time, scales provide the tools that let you read the plot: the axes and legends.
-Admittedly, scales are maybe the least intuitive element in ggplot2.
 There are [many different scales](http://ggplot2.tidyverse.org/reference/#section-scales) you can use.

+Admittedly, scales are maybe the least intuitive element in ggplot2.
 Noteworthing is the fact that the naming scheme for scales is made up of three pieces separated by “_“:

-  1. scale,
+  1. scales,
   2. The name of the aesthetic (e.g., colour, shape or x),
   3. The name of the scale (e.g., continuous, discrete, brewer).

 But let's take a look at it with our previous graph.
 In our last graph we can control 3 different scales:

-1. `scales_x_continuous()` which controls the data of the x-axis,
+1. `scales_x_continuous()` which controls the data of the x-axis (when `x` is continuous),
-2. `scales_y_continuous()` which controls the data of y-axis,
+2. `scales_y_continuous()` which controls the data of y-axis (when `y` is continuous),
 3. `scales_colour`: which controls the color(s) used.

 We will take a look at the possibilities of changing colors.
 (Nevertheless I have to warn you: the selection of colors for graphs is by no means an easy task; there is a lot of theoretical work done on this).
 We could do several things: manually passing some colors or  using a predefined color scala.